ATS Resume Checker for Pakistan — See What Your CV Looks Like to Pakistani Employer ATS Engines

 Why ATS matters more in Pakistan than most people realise

-Pakistan's top employers — HBL, MCB, UBL, Engro, Telenor, Jazz, Systems Limited, Netsol Technologies, Habib Group, Daraz — all run resumes through Applicant Tracking Systems (ATS) before any recruiter sees them.
-The dominant parsers are Workday (used by most multinationals operating in Pakistan), Oracle Taleo (banks and energy), and SAP SuccessFactors (Engro, Hub Power, Lucky Group).
+Pakistan's top employers across banking, energy, telecoms, IT services, and large consumer / e-commerce all run resumes through Applicant Tracking Systems (ATS) before any recruiter sees them.
+The dominant parsers are Workday (most multinationals operating in Pakistan and some local telecoms), Oracle Taleo (Pakistani banks and parts of the energy sector), and SAP SuccessFactors (large Pakistani conglomerates and industrial groups).

 For Pakistani applicants targeting GCC jobs (UAE, Saudi Arabia, Qatar) the same systems show up everywhere — ADNOC uses Workday, Saudi Aramco uses Taleo, Emirates uses iCIMS.
 A single ATS-safe CV works across Pakistani and Gulf applications.